Fire safety engineering and Structural fire resistance (1° MOD)

 Natural fire: the plume of smoke and fire.
 Parametric models.
 Fire resistance

 of structures.
 Nominal fire curves.
-Production and dynamics.
-Smoke from the fire.
+Production and dynamics of the combustion gas products.
 Numerical analysis applied to the thermal fluid dynamics and modeling of thermal stress of structures in case of fire.
-The activities carried out in exercise
+The activities carried out in

-computer lab, focused on case studies, is aimed at the acquisition of the fundamental elements for the use of calculation codes
+computer lab, focused on case studies, is aimed at the acquisition of the fundamental elements for the use of simulation tools

 in fire design.